jiigggeee/jiigggeee/README.md

 - 👋 Hi, I’m @jiigggeee!!!
 - 👀 I’m interested in getting better at Python, building nice database models/live products, and leveling up at EVERYTHING.
-- 🌱 I’m currently learning Python again for the second time (the first time didn't take).
+- 🌱 I’m currently learning advanced Python and Jupyter Notebook.
 - 💞️ I’m looking to collaborate on database stuff and anything else that seems viable.
 - 📫 How to reach me the quickest - Twitter (@jiigggeee)